Learn how much you’ll owe each month on a new car loan.

 - Write the amount of time you have to pay off your car loan under Loan terms (in years).
 If your loan term is in months, divide it by 12 first.

 - Enter the interest rate you expect to pay on a car loan under Interest rate.
 If your car loan comes with fees, enter the annual percentage rate (APR) instead.
+If you’re unsure, you can quickly calculate your APR using the steps below.

 - Hit Calculate.